Reconstructing biochemical cluster networks: Reconstructing cluster graphs

 With the definition as above, Question 2 can be answered as follows.

-\begin{remark}[Answer to Question 2] Let $\ve s, \ve t\in\Z^n_+$ be two states such that $\ve s \rightarrow_M \ve t$.
-Enumerate all paths from $\ve s$ to $\ve t$ in $\clustergraph(U,D,S)$ by performing a depth-first search on $\clustergraph(U,D,S)$. \end{remark}
+\begin{remark}[Answer to Question 2] Let $\ve s, \ve t\in\Z^n_+$ be two states such that $\ves\rightarrow_M \ve t$.
+Enumerate all paths from $\cluster(\ves)$ to $\cluster(t)$ in $\clustergraph(U,D,S)$ by performing a depth-first search on $\clustergraph(U,D,S)$. \end{remark}

-Usually, enumerating all potential paths in a graph is rather expensive (actually already path counting is \#P-complete).
+Usually, enumerating \emph{all} paths connecting two nodes in a graph is rather expensive (actually already path counting is \#P-complete).
 The reduction to the cluster graph $\clustergraph(U,D,S)$ reduces the problem size though, so that realistic networks can be tackled.